|

 9. Apply wood filler to any screw holes you’d like to cover (optional) and let dry for a few hours.

 This only applies if you will not be using the same hinges.
 We opted to go with hidden hinges after re-painting!
+I have a tutorial written up on that here.

 Look at the stuff still in our cabinets…. rookie move over here.
+Rookie move.

 10. Sand cabinet doors and drawers with 220 grit.
 You will also sand off any wood filler at this time.